KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.youtube.com/watch?v=E29uad2FUVE&t=280s">About a biological ring attractor network</a><br>
 <b>Vivek Jayaraman (2020)</b><br>
 The human brain has ~100 billion neurons, the mouse brain ~100 million, and the fly brain just 250,000.
-However, we're increasingly starting to understand how function and cognition arises from these 250,000 fly neurons, and this talk gives an awesome overview of how this understanding emerges in the context of the drosophila navigation system.
+However, we're increasingly beginning to understand how function and cognition arises from these 250,000 fly neurons, and this talk gives an awesome overview of how this understanding emerges in the context of the <i>Drosophila</i> navigation system.

 {: style="text-align: justify" }
 <a class="rec" href="https://bcs.mit.edu/news-events/media/seminar-earl-miller-working-memory-20">Working memory 2.0</a><br>